RISE Support Centres

 The objective with the Research Innovation and Social Enterprising (RISE) Support Centres is to provide robust institutional infrastructure, financial support and capacity strengthening training and coaching.
 We offer practical strategies and coaching targeting an enabling environment for quality scientific research, implementation of research findings and innovations, and social enterprising start- and scale-up support.

-The centres are cross-cultural, aimig to combine good Swedish values with good values of the location of the Centre.
+The centres are cross-cultural, aiming to combine good Swedish values with good values of the country of the Centre.

 Scientific researchers, innovators and social entrepreneurs are welcome to become members of the RISE Centres.
 Members pay a membership fee.